hora/politics-of-tech-workshop/README.md

 # The politics of tech

+_Note: This repo is a collection of readings and associated discussion prompts that I created for bootcamp students as an advanced lecture at Lighthouse Labs._

+_The readings and discussion prompts were designed for web development students with no particular background in Science and Technology Studies.
+The readings are meant to be short and introductory, encouraging students to start to think about tech in more critical ways, as well as to continue learning about the politics of tech on their own._

 Together with your group, read through the topics below, then pick one that sounds interesting to you.
 Follow the link to a short reading and a worksheet related to that topic.